 For my purposes–and what portable table saws have primarily been designed for–is ripping boards.
 More, ripping boards where the boards are and the work is located; NOT where the saw is.

-That means, the saw needs to move.
-Tires on an anvil with a blade means I can wheel it along the ground, not lift it–like in the kitchen I’m currently re-framing–up a hill, tight entry stairs and through the door.
+So that means, the saw needs to move.
+Tires on an anvil with a blade means that I can wheel it along the ground, and therefore not lift it–like in the kitchen I’m currently re-framing–up a hill, tight entry stairs and through the door.

 Skil’s light table saw means I can carry it like a tray from its side-mount under-table grips for most of the journey, then use the side-hande to carry it like a suitcase through door openings.
 Smart.

-The included “fine finish” blade isn’t.
+Not even the best table saw is perfect, so this Skil table saw review comes with one hiccup that’s easy to fix.
+The included “fine finish” blade isn’t so.
 But at $299 for such an excellent saw, buying a nice Diablo or Spyder blade is a no-brainer.

 The DeWalt-inspired–and patent expired, I bet–rack and pinion fence was dead parallel to the blade out of the box and remains so after thousands of miles in the back of my tool truck and miles of framing and finish material I’ve run through it.